expo/expo/packages/expo-cellular/README.md

 # expo-cellular

-Information about the user’s cellular service provider, such as its unique identifier, cellular connection type ,and whether it allows VoIP calls on its network.
+Information about the user’s cellular service provider, such as its unique identifier, cellular connection type and whether it allows VoIP calls on its network.

 # API documentation